 Qatar Country Report

-The risk of a Saudi-Iran war in the Gulf, which would inevitably involve Qatar, is elevated, but the likelihood of conflict is reduced by the likely Iranian calculation that they would almost certainly be defeated by the US in a conventional conflict.
+The risk of a US-Iran war in the Gulf, which would inevitably involve Qatar, is elevated, but the likelihood of conflict is reduced by the likely Iranian calculation that they would almost certainly be defeated by the US in a conventional conflict.
 The dispute between Qatar and a Saudi-led bloc involving Bahrain, Egypt, and the UAE will ease in 2020, including a decision by the boycotting states to attend the Gulf Cup tournament in Qatar in November 2019.
-The dispute is unlikely to escalate militarily as long as the United States rejects such an option.
-Although border disputes between Qatar and Saudi Arabia have long strained their relations, both are part of the Gulf Cooperation Council mutual defence alliance and the risk of disputes leading to military confrontation is negligible.
+The dispute is unlikely to escalate militarily as long as the United States rejects this option.
+Although border disputes between Qatar and Saudi Arabia have long strained their relations, both are part of the Gulf Co-operation Council mutual defence alliance and the risk of disputes leading to military confrontation is negligible.

 Vaccinations required to enter the country